 Eagle Creek Lavender also opens their doors for their fourth annual Lavender Festival.
 This beautiful farm, located along the banks of the Clackamas River in the town of Eagle Creek (hence the name) offers live music, vendors, u-cut lavender and a great selection of lavender products.
 If you have someone not into flowers, perhaps the display of antique cars will pique their interest, so you can still get your flower on.
-They're also one of the participating farms along the Oregon Lavender Association Farm Tour, taking place June 22 and 23 from 10 -4 pm.
+They're also one of the participating farms along the Oregon Lavender Association Farm Tour, taking place June 22-23 from 10am-4pm.
 They're located at 27525 SE Starr Rd. in Eagle Creek.
-Barn Owl Nursery in Wilsonville is another gorgeous farm on that tour being held June 21 -23 from 10 - 5 pm.
+Barn Owl Nursery in Wilsonville is another gorgeous farm on that tour being held June 21-23 from 10am-5pm.
 They'll be showcasing their fresh-cut bouquets along with other herb plants.
 Don't miss their culinary lavender, perfect for teas and other food and drink applications.

 The folks at Swan Island Dahlias know their stuff.
 They have an endless selection of different dahlias to choose from, many of which were first invented by them.
 Can you invent a flower?
 Either way, they were the first to breed many of those flowers, and they are simply stunning.
 From small pom-pom types to flowers that are literally larger than my head, the variety is dizzying.

 The dahlia festival is free and runs for two weekends at the end of August/beginning of September at their farm over at 995 NW 22nd Ave. in Canby.
 Please note: As of May 2021, Swan Island Dahlias has yet to determine whether they will host their 2021 Dahlia Festival.

 Each of these events offer a lot of fun opportunities, not to mention great photo ops.
 Don't forget to tag your amazing images with #omht on social media so we can ooh and ahh along with you.